legends2k/spirit-of-cpp/content.md

 - SIMD instruction sets to perform multiple operations in one CPU cycle.
 ]
 * .tag[Performance] **Using dedicated hardware is _a lot_ faster**
-* .tag[Flexibility] Software emulation provided as a fallback when dedicated hardware absent .little[
+* Software emulation provided as a fallback when dedicated hardware absent – _slow_ .little[
 - e.g. Graphics using CPU when dedicated GPU is missing ]